 This rule applies to all proceedings before Judge Bubash.
 The party proponent of the exhibit is the court designated custodian of the exhibit.
-The only exception to this is when the proponent of the evidence is a self-represented (Pro Se/Litigant without an Attorney) litigant, in which case judicial staff will serve as the custodian of the exhibit.
+The only exception to this is when the proponent of the evidence is a self-represented (Pro Se/Litigant without an Attorney) litigant, in which case judicial staff will serve as the custodian of their exhibits.

 Any party seeking to admit evidence must have each exhibit clearly labeled PRIOR to the proceeding.
-The party proponent of the evidence must be prepared to provide a copy of the exhibit or email the exhibit at the time of admission to exhibitsbubash@allegenycourts.us.
-The party proponent may email the labeled exhibit to exhibitsbubash@allegenycourts.us.
-The party proponent may email the labeled exhibit to exhibitsbubash@allegenycourts.us.
-The party proponent may email the labeled exhibit to exhibitsbubash@allegenycourts.us.
-The party proponent may email the labeled exhibit to exhibitsbubash@allegenycourts.us.
-The party proponent may email the labeled exhibit to exhibitsbubash@allegenycourts.us upon admission.
-Exhibits shall not be emailed or provided to the court in advance of any proceeding.
+The party proponent of the evidence must be prepared to provide a copy of the exhibit or email the exhibit at the time of admission to exhibitsbubash@allegenycourts.us, if requested.
+If so, the party proponent may email the labeled exhibit to exhibits shall not be emailed or provided to the court in advance of any proceeding.